A-DaRo/dbl_capstone/project_specification/theorethical_specification.md

 Dice loss directly optimizes for spatial overlap (IoU), encouraging spatially coherent predictions.
 This is theoretically motivated by the observation that coral organisms form connected regions rather than scattered pixels.

 #### Consistency Regularization
 Our consistency loss penalizes logically inconsistent predictions (e.g., healthy coral in background regions), implementing domain knowledge as soft constraints on the model's output space.
+Note: this term is not currently enabled in the implementation; the active per-task loss is the hybrid Focal + Dice described above.

 ### 5.2.
 Hierarchical Loss Weighting